Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 The state pricing picture for commercial truck insurance cost in Minnesota is shaped by both the market and the operation.
-The average premium range provided here is $255 to $1,020 per month, or about $250 to $1,000 per truck per month, and the Minnesota-specific average sits at $255 to $1,020 per month.
+Cost depends on your truck count, radius, freight, limits, deductibles, and endorsements, and the Minnesota-specific average sits in the same range.
 Minnesota’s premium index is 102, which puts it close to the national average, but that does not mean every fleet prices the same.
 With 420 active insurance companies competing in the state, quotes can differ meaningfully by carrier appetite, endorsement options, and how your operation is classified.

 Several factors can move pricing up or down: coverage limits, deductibles, claims history, location, risk profile, and policy endorsements.
 In Minnesota, location matters because winter storm exposure is very high, severe storms and tornadoes are high hazards, and flooding remains a moderate concern.
 A carrier that sees more long-haul miles through storm-prone corridors may price that risk differently than one insuring a local delivery route in a metro area.
-Claims history also matters because Minnesota’s average auto claim cost is $17,286, which can influence how carriers view repair and liability exposure.
+Claims history also matters because average auto claim costs can influence how carriers view repair and liability exposure.

 Your freight type, truck type, and whether you need motor carrier liability coverage in Minnesota, physical damage coverage for trucks in Minnesota, cargo insurance for trucks in Minnesota, bobtail coverage in Minnesota, or non-trucking liability insurance in Minnesota will all affect the final premium.
 If you want an exact number, the best next step is a commercial truck insurance quote in Minnesota that reflects your routes, units, and endorsements rather than a national estimate.